karimra/gnmic/docs/user_guide/gnmi_server.md

 ##### On Change

-When a subscription is defined to be `on-change`, data updates are only sent when the value of the data item changes.
+When a subscription is defined to be `on-change`, data updates are only sent to the client when the value of the data item changes.

+In the case of `gNMIc` gNMI server, `on-change` subscriptions depend on the subscription writing data in the local cache, if it is a `sample` subscription, each update from a target will trigger an `on-change` update to the server client.

 `gNMIc` gNMI server supports `on-change` subscriptions with `heartbeat-interval`.
 If the `heartbeat-interval` value is set to a non zero value, the value of the data item(s) MUST be re-sent once per heartbeat interval regardless of whether the value has changed or not.

 !!! note
     The minimum heartbeat-interval is configurable using the field `min-heartbeat-interval`.
-    It defaults to 1 second if the received value is in `]0..1s[`
+It defaults to `1s`

+    If the received `heartbeat-interval` value is greater than zero but lower than `min-heartbeat-interval`, the `min-heartbeat-interval` value is used instead.

 ##### Target Defined

 When a client creates a subscription specifying the target defined mode, the target MUST determine the best type of subscription to be created on a per-leaf basis.

 In the case of `gNMIc` gNMI server, a `target-defined` stream subscription, is treated as an `on-change` subscription.

 Note that this does not mean that `gNMIc` will filter out the unchanged values received from a sample subscription to the actual targets.

 ##### Sample

-A subscription that is defined to be sampled MUST be specified along with a `sample-interval` encoded as an unsigned 64-bit integer representing nanoseconds between samples.
-The value of the data item(s) MUST be sent once per sample interval to the client.
+A `sample` subscription is one where data items are sent to the client once per `sample-interval`.

-The minimum supported sample-interval is `1ms`.
+The minimum supported `sample-interval` is configurable using the field `min-sample-interval`, defaults to `1ms`.

+If within a `SubscribeRequest` the received `sample-interval` is zero, the `default-sample-interval` is used, defaults to `1s`.

 ## Configuration